B-0-B-B-Y/desktop-youtube/README.md

 # How to install

-Checkout the releases page here --> https://github.com/B-0-B-B-Y/desktop-youtube/releases, and download the relevant file for your operating system.
+Checkout the releases page <b>[here](https://github.com/B-0-B-B-Y/desktop-youtube/releases)</b>, and download the relevant file for your operating system.

 # Issues

-If you find that there are any bugs or issues with this software, please do submit it and I will try to correct it as soon as possible.
+If you find that there are any bugs or issues with this software, please do submit a ticket and I will try to correct it as soon as possible.
 Thank you!